 This is very important because some insurers use this sort of non-compliance as some grounds for the denial of a claim, as stipulated in the contract you signed when taking out insurance coverage.

 Some insurers also require additional documents to be furnished within the stipulated time parameters forming part of the claims process, such as perhaps making a affidavit to attach to your claims form, but generally all of this is done within reason.
 For example, if you’ve perhaps been badly injured in the vehicle for which you subsequently want to claim an insurance pay out on, merely notifying your insurer that you’ve been involved in an accident will often be enough, but again it’s all about adhering to the stipulated claims procedure terms.
+Sometimes, you will need legal advice, if you have problems with your insurer.

 Do be proactive